ahsanu123/sudi-keyboard/README.md

 - 💼 Casing - Battery Holder
 - 28 April 2025 ⏰ 05:47, finish one side small component soldering, there is still a lot solder bridge, need to recheck before aplying power
 - 🐞 **BUG**, 1 Mei 2025 ⏰17:29, cell pin need to connect into battery pin, not 3.3v
+- 🐞 **BUG**, 9 Mei 2025 ⏰ 20:18 current version 2 gerber used for manufacturing pcb is not updated, there is shorted between 3.3v and gnd
+- 🎰 able to run and flash RMK example with jlink and probe-rs ⏰ 9 Mei 2025, 20:19

   ![image](https://github.com/user-attachments/assets/363a6b74-c302-4f9d-b82b-56d6065a34a2)